resbazSQL/lc-webscraping/_episodes/01-introduction.md

 Let's go to the list of [UK House of Commons members](https://www.parliament.uk/mps-lords-and-offices/mps/).

 We are interested in downloading this list to a spreadsheet, with columns for names and constituencies.
-Do do so, we will use the Scraper extension in the Chrome browser (refer to the [Setup]({{ page.root }}/setup/) section for help installing these tools).
+To do so, we will use the Scraper extension in the Chrome browser (refer to the [Setup]({{ page.root }}/setup/) section for help installing these tools).

 ## Scrape similar